John Thomson and Henrietta MacKenzie

 Fishworkers

-On her marriage certificate, Henrietta records her occupation as a fish worker.
-After her husband died, Henrietta returned to Stornoway and got work as a fishergirl on the quayside and was able to reunite her family.
+On her marriage certificate, Effie records her occupation as a fish worker.
+After her husband died, Effie returned to Stornoway and got work as a fishergirl on the quayside and was able to reunite her family.

 Herring gutters Stornoway Isle of Lewis